Maranoa Regional Council supports not-for-profit organisations with funding for community based projects under its grants program.

 The partnership has created a Small Grants category under Council’s Community Grants Program, enabling community groups to apply for grants from $500 to $3,000.
 These funds will be distributed from an annual pool of $30,000 provided equally by Council and Senex.
-Council will continue to fund the Community Grant and Major Grant categories.
+Council will continue to fund the Community Grant category.

 Further information about Senex activities in the Maranoa region can be found on their website www.senexenergy.com.au

-Round 1 Applications will be open on Thursday, 1 August 2019 and close on Monday, 30 September 2019.
+Round 2 Applications will be open on Monday, 10 February 2020 and has been extended until Thursday, 30 April 2020.
 Applications must be received by 5pm on the funding round closing date.
-Dates may be subject to change.

 (Co-funded by Senex)